FluffyMaguro/SC2_Coop_Overlay/README.md

       - It's now possible to view analysis of older replays and switch between them freely
       - Fixed the issue when the replay folder weren't located automatically on certain systems
       - Replay analysis tweaked for more accurate stats
-      - Overlay shows map player
+      - Overlay shows map played

 * 1.8 Replay analysis tweaks and improvements, start up notification, better logging, and bug fixes.<br>
 * 1.7 Colors can be changed via the config file.
 Bug fixes.<br>